Causal Machine Learning: A Survey and Open Problems: Open Problems

 Another alternative to equality might be considering a model's \emph{harm}: \citet{harm} propose a definition for a harm criterion that should be able to answer the following three questions precisely: \quo{\textbf{Q1:} Did the actions of an agent cause harm, and if so, how much? \textbf{Q2:} How much harm can we expect an action to cause before taking it? \textbf{Q3:} How can we identify actions that balance the expected harms and benefits?} They then propose a family of counterfactual objective functions that mitigate harm.

-\subsection{Fairness beyond predictions}
+\subsection{Fairness Beyond Predictions}

-In this chapter, we studied predictive fairness criteria that evolved around supervised models' predictive output.
-However, there is growing interest in assessing the fairness of ML techniques beyond prediction, e.g., in the realm of recourse methods (\Cref{explanations:ac}).
+In this section, we studied predictive fairness criteria that evolved around supervised models' predictive output.
+Often, however, we care about the non-discrimination of quanti- ties we do not have full control over.
+For this reason, there is growing interest in assessing the fairness of ML techniques beyond prediction.

 \citet{equalizing_recourse} put forward that models should not limit the ability to achieve recourse to only those with access to expensive resources.
-Put another way; the model must fairly distribute the rights of recourse across (demographically defined) groups. \citet{von2020fairness} investigate the fairness of causal algorithmic recourse actions and conclude that there is still much work left.
-For example, the question of whether it is appropriate to perform societal interventions on all individuals in a subgroup. \citet{huan2020fairness} deal with \emph{equality of efforts}: they seek to determine whether the efforts made to achieve the same outcome level are the same or different between those in the protected group and those in the unprotected group.
+Put another way, the model must fairly distribute the rights of recourse across (demographically defined) groups. \citet{von2020fairness} investigate the fairness of causal algorithmic recourse actions and conclude that much work remains.
+For example, whether it is appropriate to perform societal interventions on all individuals in a subgroup. \citet{huan2020fairness} deal with \emph{equality of efforts}: they seek to determine whether the efforts made to achieve the same outcome level are the same or different between those in the protected group and those in the unprotected group. \citet{kusner2019making} describe the \emph{Discriminatory Impact Problem}: How can one reduce discrimination arising from the real-world impact of decisions?
+To address this, they detail a method to both map the causal pathway of a single decision and also to model the effect of interference--how the impact on an individual depends on decisions made about other people.

-\subsection{Partial identification}
+\subsection{Partial Identification}

 Causal quantities, especially counterfactuals, are often unidentifiable (\Cref{sec:identifiability}).
 That means that we can not compute them from a statistical quantity.
-While previous causal fairness work has partly addressed these issues \cite{counterfactual_fairness, wu2019counterfactual,wu2019pc}, we foresee more important work to be done in sensitivity analysis through realistic simulations to thoroughly test these methods and alter aspects of them to understand how violations of assumptions impact fairness estimation.
+While previous causal fairness work has partly addressed these issues \cite{counterfactual_fairness, wu2019counterfactual,wu2019pc,kilbertus2020sensitivity}, we foresee more important work to be done in sensitivity analysis through realistic simulations to thoroughly test these methods and alter aspects of them to understand how violations of assumptions impact fairness estimation.

-\subsection{Manipulability of social categories}
+\subsection{Manipulability of Social Categories}